-A. Is required to abide by all Board policies and district guidelines while on duty as a volunteer:

-B. Will be covered under the district's liability policy but the district can not provide any type of health insurance to cover illness or accident incurred while serving as a volunteer, nor is the person eligible for workers' compensation;
+- A. Is required to abide by state and federal laws, as well as all Board policies and district guidelines while on duty as a volunteer; - B. Will be covered under the district's liability policy but the district can not provide any type of health insurance to cover illness or accident incurred while serving as a volunteer, nor is the person eligible for workers' compensation;